KapitanKaszanka/netscriptbackup/README.md

-# backupnet_tool
+# BackupApp

-Tool to backup configuration from network devices.
+A set of scripts written in Python to automatically create a backup copy of the configuration of devices connected to the network.

+The application is based on the GIT version control system.

+Currently supports:
+- cisco IOS,
+- mikrotik RouterOS,
+- juniper.